desci-labs/nodes/README.md

 A library for programmatically interacting with Nodes, basically allowing automation of actions possible in the webapp.
 See separate documentation in the [README](./nodes-lib/README.md).
 <br><br>

-## **reverse-proxy-service**
+## **reverse-proxy**

 A tiny service for proxying route segments to given target URL's, allowing hiding many target destinations under aliases on one domain.
-See docs in [README](./reverse-proxy-service/README.md).
+See docs in [README](./reverse-proxy/README.md).

 ## **desci-art-viewer**